MDAnalysis/UserGuide/doc/source/contributing.rst

 Adding changes to the UserGuide
 -------------------------------

 As with the code, :ref:`commit and push <adding-code-to-mda>` your code to GitHub.
 Then :ref:`create a pull request <create-a-pull-request>`.
-The only tests run for the User Guide tests that your file compile into HTML documents without errors.
+The only test run for the User Guide is: that your file compile into HTML documents without errors.
 As usual, a developer will review your PR and merge the code into the User Guide when it looks good.

 -----------------------------------